-Action 2.2: Professional development addressing English Learners, low income and foster youth students.
+Action 2.2: Professional development addressing English learners, low-income and foster youth students.
 This action did not have the full intended outcome based on the associated metrics as described in prompt 3.
 Due to educational partner feedback from our PAC and ELAC and student feedback, we will continue to offer the action.
 Based on a collaborative evaluation and professional needs assessment of the current action, we identified that the reason for the ineffectiveness of this action was due to a lack of knowledge about how to incorporate professional learning into everyday practice.
 With support from Regional Instructional Specialists and Curriculum Coordinators, we will provide coaching and monitoring of the implementation of evidence-based teaching strategies.
-We will adjust the design of the action to ensure that English Learners, Foster Youth, and Students with Disabilities experience increased success in the upcoming three-year LCAP cycle.
+We will adjust the design of the action to ensure that English learners, foster youth, and students with disabilities experience increased success in the upcoming three-year LCAP cycle.

 The following actions did have the intended outcome based on the associated metrics as described in prompt 3.
-Due to educational partner feedback from our PAC/ELAC, staff and student feedback, we will continue to offer the action.
-Based on a collaborative evaluation of the current action, we believe these actions were effective:
+Due to educational partner feedback from our PAC/ELAC, staff and student feedback, we will continue to offer theses actions.
+Based on a collaborative evaluation of the current actions, we believe these actions were effective:

-- Action 2.1: Career and college-readiness for English Learners, low income, and foster youth students. - Action 2.3: Technology Access and Support. - Action 2.4: Support for Standards-based Curriculum and Instruction. - Action 2.5: Educational materials for an effective program. - Action 2.6: Safe and Secure Facilities.
+Action 2.1: Career and college-readiness for English learners, low-income, and foster youth students.

+Action 2.3: Technology access and support.

+Action 2.4: Support for standards-based curriculum and instruction.

+Action 2.5: Educational materials for an effective program.

+Action 2.6: Safe and secure facilities.

 A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
 A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.
+Table.